VPAT - MacOS App Accessibility Conformance Report

 Partially Supports

-The app adheres to minimum contrast standards.
+The app mostly adheres to minimum contrast standards.
+Exceptions include:

 1.4.4 Resize text (Level AA)